 The eagle was repaired during its lifetime when replacement wings and probably new feet were fitted.
 It was then damaged again when it lost its replacement wings and suffered damage to its replacement feet.

 The archaeologists set out to solve two puzzles, when was the town built and who built it and when and why was it left abandoned.
-The first one is felt to be solved as they believe that the town was founded by a Roman called Commius, who was the leader of the Atrobates tribe.
+The first one is felt to be solved as they believe that the town was founded by a Roman called Commius, who was the leader of the Atrobates tribe during the Roman conquest.

 It is understood that Commius had some kind of argument with his Roman allies and had to leave Gaul.
-Silchester or the Roman version was located in the perfect place an easy to defend hilltop near two rivers (Kennet and the Thames).
-The citizens set up building plots near and along good roads and traded in grain, glassware, pottery and they obviously had money to afford luxuries like delicate pottery, jewellery, olive oil and most importantly wine.
+Silchester or the Roman version was located in the perfect place an easy-to-defend hilltop near two rivers (Kennet and the Thames).
+The citizens set up building plots near and along good roads and traded in grain, glassware, and pottery and they obviously had money to afford luxuries like delicate pottery, jewellery, olive oil and most importantly wine.

 The Roman Ruins in Silchester

 In 2014 in the last week of the dig, the team found what they believe to be the largest Iron Age hall ever found in Britain.
 The thought is that this huge hall which was around 8 meters by 50 meters and may have been Commius’s home.
 They believe this is due to a beautiful iron age brooch that was apparently deliberately deposited in the foundations.

-The first Roman buildings on the site were light military structures, and the historians think (due to the archaeological evidence) that the town was burnt down and the guess it might have been done during the Boudicca rebellion.
+The first Roman buildings on the site were light military structures, and the historians think (due to the archaeological evidence) that the town was burnt down and they guess it might have been done during the Boudicca rebellion.

 In the sixth century, the town was abandoned apparently the population fled and that evidence comes from finding filled-in wells and abandoned artefacts.
 Eventually, nature reclaimed the land and the buried Roman town was marked only by the remains of its walls. to this day the mystery still remains as to why.